 Section 8B(1) applies "notwithstanding" section 9C, thus overriding section 9C.
-This means that a share falling within section 8B that is disposed of between three and five years after the date of grant of that share will still result in an income inclusion despite section 9C.
+This exclusion from section 9C means that a share falling within section 8B that is disposed of between three and five years after the date of grant of that share will still result in an income inclusion despite section 9C.

-The three exclusions do not have any impact on section 9C because none of the events listed results in a disposal of the shares for purposes of section 9C.
+The three exclusions in section 8B(1)(a) to (c) do not have any impact on section 9C because none of the events listed results in a disposal of the shares for purposes of section 9C.
 Section 8B(2) provides roll-over treatment (that is, the replacement shares are deemed to be acquired on the same date as the previously held shares), while shares held as trading stock are accounted for as closing stock on date of death (see 15) or date of sequestration (see 14).